-Our 'parvies' have made fabulous growth this season in all sizes.
+Our 'parvies' have made fabulous growth in 2019 in all sizes.

-Good stocks of 3 litre young 2nd year trees available now in a range of sizes from 120cm up to 180cm
+Good stocks of 3 litre young 2nd year trees available now in a range of sizes from 60cm up to 180cm

 Sturdy 5 litre plants ready raning in size from 160cm up to 210cm